roesel1/EvacDecModel/README.md

 use the code an environment for Python should be created and the packages stated in the requirements.txt should be installed.
 The data used is stored in .xlsx and .csv formats, so a viewer that can read this format is required if only interested in data.
+## WARNING
+The code is based on large data files that could not be included on GitHub.
+It only contains the data required to run the ABM part.
+If access to the large data files is needed, a request can be sent to my email.
+The tables underneath do include files, which are not present in this repository.

 ### Purpose code files
 Various Python files or jupyter notebooks are included.
 The code files are divided in separate folders based on their purpose.
 The overall structure of the directory is given underneath.
 The purpose of each folder will be discussed individually.
 It must be noted that the main files of the ABM are located in the root directory itself.